JohnCoene/waiter/docs/waiter.md

 )
 ```

-To hide the waiter use `hide_waiter` and pass it the `id` of the element from which you want to removed the waiter, if `null` it removes the full-screen waiter.
+To hide the waiter use `waiter.hideWaiter` and pass it the `id` of the element from which you want to removed the waiter, if `null` it removes the full-screen waiter.

 ```r
 library(shiny)